dm18/xled-docs/docs/protocol_details.rst

 See above, steps 1 - 4.

 And the device 'mode' needs to be set to 'rt'
-See above, steps 8.
+See above, steps 7, 8.

 Sending a valid UDP packet requires a valid X-Auth-Token decoded from base64 data into binary data.

-An example of that would be
+An example of converting the token using shell terminal. echo (X_Auth_Token here) | base64 --decode | od -t x1 | head -1 | cut -c8- | tr -d \"[:blank:]\"
-echo (X_Auth_Token here) | base64 --decode | od -t x1 | head -1 | cut -c8- | tr -d \"[:blank:]\"
+Base65 --decode converts 64bit into binrary, od -tx1 converts binary into hex one byte at a time.

-example
+example of UDP packet.
 if the X-Auth-Token was vWUWUJYWpYA=
 The decoded hex value of the token would be bd6516509616a580